 Are you having difficulty keeping your business afloat?
 If so, bankruptcy can give you the financial leverage you need to keep your doors open while liquidating or paying off your debts.
 Therefore, it is important that you understand how bankruptcy can help and which type of bankruptcy is best for your business.

-You could potentially lose business assets.
+You could potentially lose business assets that have significant liquidation value.

 Chapter 7 may have a negative impact on your credit score.